Tech Scouting

 During the Tech Scout it is the 1st AD’s responsibility to take notes on behalf of the Director regarding any questions from faculty and department heads about items that will need to be addressed after the Tech Scout.

-For cycles where the BTL is scheduled during pre-production (such as MTH), the BTL crew will attend the Tech Scout in order to proactively plan for their respective departments’ needs.
+For cycles where the BTL is scheduled during pre-production (such as MC), the BTL crew will attend the Tech Scout in order to proactively plan for their respective departments’ needs.
 In addition, the Script Supervisor is responsible for confirming any questions about scene numbers.
 The Script Supervisor should already have broken down the story chronology of the script and should be prepared to answer questions or provide information to the 1st AD about what story day or night is being discussed (D1, N1, D2, N2…, D9, N10, etc.) This is important information for departments (such as wardrobe, hair, makeup, etc.) for scripts that cover more than a few days of story time.

 SCENE-BY-SCENE DETAIL